 JavaScript Control Flow

 Conditional statements let your code make decisions.
-They check a condition and run different code depending on whether it's true or false.
-Think of them as traffic signals for your program.
-Let's see how they work:
+They check a condition and run different blocks depending on whether that condition is true or false.
+Think of them like traffic signals for your program.

 If